KoenZomers/KeePassOneDriveSync/Faq.md

 ### Other questions ###

-Feel free to e-mail me at mail@koenzomers.nl
+Feel free to e-mail me at koen@zomers.eu